Women's liberation movement in Asia

-Several countries were influenced by Western women's liberation movements, and in the case of China, ideas from the Cultural Revolution actually helped shape women's liberation in the West.
+Several countries were influenced by Western women's liberation movements, and in the case of China, ideas from the Cultural Revolution helped shape women's liberation in the West.
 Many Asian feminists had to straddle the line between being feminist or being "Asian."
 In India, the caste system affected the way that women's liberation was approached in that gender and class could rarely be separated.
 Similarly in Israel, the plight of Palestinian women became important in molding the views of oppression.
 In Japan, the movement focused on sexuality rather than equality, in an attempt to gain recognition for women's autonomy and freedom to choose their own social roles.
 In Singapore, South Korea and Taiwan, the liberationist movement was inspired by the worldwide movement for women's liberation and typically combined the fight against sexism with the struggle against colonialism and economic exploitation.
 Turkey came to the women's liberation movement later than other countries and was influenced by feminists from other countries and also by Islamic women.
 Turkey's struggle for women's liberation was centered around the issue of domestic violence.

 China

-Women's status in China during the twentieth century were tied closely to the Communist Revolution there and women's social status rose quickly.
+Women's status in China during the twentieth century was tied closely to the Communist Revolution there and women's social status rose quickly.
 Initially, Chinese people believed that the Communist Revolution would end patriarchy.
-During the Cultural Revolution, women were celebrated through slogans like "Women Hold Up Half the Sky", while simultaneously they were discouraged from discussing gender issues, which was seen as "reactionary".
+During the Cultural Revolution, women were celebrated through slogans like "Women Hold Up Half the Sky", while simultaneously they were discouraged from discussing gender issues, which were seen as "reactionary".
 In the 1970s, new institutions that benefited and were staffed by women were created, including cafeterias, kindergartens, and nurseries.
 Women's rights were managed by the state itself and there was no independent feminist movement during the period.
-However, many of the ideas created during the revolution went on to influence women's movements in the West, as radical feminists often were politically aligned on the left.
+However, many of the ideas created during the revolution went on to influence women's movements in the West, as radical feminists often were politically aligned with the left.
 In the polarized camps of the Cold War period, socialists turned from emulating Soviet communism in the wake of Stalinist purges and invasions.
 Western feminists after 1960 based key ideals on Maoist theory.
 Slogans such as "workers of the world unite" turned into "women of the world unite" and key features like consciousness-raising and egalitarian consensus-based policies "were inspired by similar techniques used in China".